 Thai Chicken Pizza alla Shandi is a protein-heavy, vaguely Asian, sweet and sticky weeknight pizza.
 The recipe comes to my by way of Recipes from the Heart, a 2006 community cookbook from the church congregation my family attended.
 The recipe was submitted by a woman who has since moved and with whom our family was never particularly close.
 I haven’t got the faintest idea who Shandi is.

 I’ve never been particularly adept at making my own pizza at home.
-When the children were small I attempted to establish homemade pizza as our traditional Christmas meal.
+When the children were small I tried my hand at homemade pizza, once a year at Christmas.
 It was a dark time for our family, filled with watery sauces and dough that tasted like elementary school paste.
-After three or four years of soggy pizza I threw in the towel and learned to make tamales, a traditional that’s been going strong now for nearly two decades.
+After three or four years of soggy pizza I threw in the towel and switched to tamales.
 In the intervening years I’ve learned to make a decent pizza sauce but I’ve never been able to make a decent yeast-based dough.
 This is particularly frustrating given my training in chemistry, but aligns overall with my inability to bake much of anything properly.
 Perhaps in retirement I’ll find time to make my peace with yeast breads, but for now I just avoid them whenever possible.

 Which is why this recipe appeals to me.
-Thai Chicken Pizza alla Shandi is built on a store-bought pre-baked crust.
+The key ingredient in Thai Chicken Pizza alla Shandi is pre-baked pizza crust.
 The original recipe explicitly calls out Boboli, a name that may trigger homicidal thoughts in proper home cooks, but hear me out.
 They’re not going to have the sweet boozy flavor of a properly fermented crust, but its still a man-sized step up from frozen.
-And if you’re incapable of making a decent pizza crust like me or just can’t be bothered, they make for a quick and worthy alternative.
+And if you’re incapable of making a decent pizza crust like me, they make for a quick and worthy alternative.
 If Boboli’s not your jam any flatbread will do – my personal favorite is Trader Joe’s rectangular crusts, if for no other reason than two of them fit neatly on my oven racks.

 Now obviously a dish called “Thai Chicken Pizza” isn’t proper, traditional pizza, and I’m with you.
 I have some fairly strong opinions about proper pizza myself, but there’s a time and place for that sort of snobbery and it ain’t Tuesday night dinner.
-For this dish we lean into the genius of pizza as delivery vehicle for delicious toppings, which need not be limited to traditional Italian flavor profiles.
+The genius of pizza is that it’s a delivery vehicle for delicious toppings.
+Delicious is not limited to traditional Italian flavor profiles.
 One of my favorite local pizzas comes from a gyro joint, where the Jordanian owners serve flatbread topped with fragrant ground lamb and tomatoes and call it pizza.
-I’ve also been known to enjoy a dessert pizza now and again.
+I’m open to a dessert pizza now and again.
 Thai Chicken Pizza alla Shandi opts for an Asian-inspired flavor profile, with peanut-flavored roasted chicken and peppers layered over plum sauce and topped with jack cheese.
 No Asian country on earth will claim this as their own, but we’ll reserve judgement for our tastebuds.

 It feels patronizing to offer “tips” on a flatbread pizza, but bear with me.
 First of all, under no circumstances should you attempt this recipe on raw pizza dough unless you like sweaty pizza.
-If you’ve got a favorite pizza dough make sure to par-bake the crust for a few minutes before adding the sauce and toppings.
+If you’ve got a favorite pizza dough make sure to par-bake the crust for a few minutes first.
+Then add the sauce and toppings.
 I also recommend using a light hand with the plum sauce, erring on too little rather than too much.
 The occasional bare spot is preferable to a thick glaze.
 You might also consider making extra marinade for the pizza sauce.
-Using the marinade from the chicken itself seems ill-advised from a food safety perspective, but it’s got the right consistency and just enough sweet to work in place of plum sauce.
+For food safety reasons you shouldn’t use the actual marinade from the chicken, but consider making a little extra.
+It’s got the right consistency and just enough sweet to work in place of plum sauce.

 For what it is, this recipe’s a winner: an upgrade from frozen pizza that mixes up the flavor profile.
 The original recipe recommends serving with cucumber slices and carrot sticks, which I heartily recommend.
 A simple salad with a sweet vinaigrette would also be a worthy compliment.
 Every meal need not be a work of art, and the effort-to-deliciousness ratio here is in the busy home cook’s favor.
 Enjoy!